-We’re all aware that our state governments—surprisingly and refreshingly not so much our federal government—are and have been dramatically overstepping their Constitutional boundaries of power during this coronavirus situtation.
+We’re all aware that our state and federal government are and have been dramatically overstepping their Constitutional boundaries of power–their job descriptions via the Constitution.

 But where does this gut level reaction in us against the government’s expansion of power come from?
 Let’s ground the reason for such a reaction in some theory.
 It’s better to really know why government’s overreach is a problem than to blindly claim it’s a problem without any theoretical footing.

 John Locke, one of the most influential political philosophers on American politics and American political theory, laid out four ways that the government can overstep so egregiously that it has completely abandoned its reason for existence in the first place.